 Two signatures are required on all PTA checks.
+No authorized signer may sign their own check.
 There must be at least three people authorized to sign on the checking account: the treasurer, the president, and generally the secretary and/or the president-elect.
 These people should not be related by blood or marriage, or reside in the same household.
 If the treasurer is related to one of the other officers, the treasurer is always on the signature card and another officer, unrelated, would be added.
 If the president and treasurer are related, the president should not be on the signature card but should sign all Check Request forms before the treasurer issues a check.
 The Admin VP and Teacher Rep VP (or other school district employees) cannot be signers on the PTA bank account.
 This could be considered a conflict of interest if they had jurisdiction over school district funds.